indexdata/yaz4j/README.md

     mvn install

+After running `mvn install`, the result is the Java archive `target/yaz4j-VERSION.jar` and a shared object (JNI) in directory `target/native`.

+As an option, the shared object may be bundled with the JAR file.
+Thus, the jar can be distributed as self-contained - provided that the platform is the same.
+Enable this by selecting profile `bundle` with Maven.
+Use something like:

+    mvn -Pbundle install

+The bundled shared object is stored in directory `native/${os.name}/${os.arch}`  - for example `Linux/amd64/libyaz4j.so`.

 ## Unix

 On Unix, the `yaz-config` utility is used to get compiler flags and linker libraries for the shared object.
 Usually it's enough to install as whole.
 If there are packages for YAZ already, use install the "devel" package or "dev" package.
 Check that `yaz-config` is in the `PATH`.
-After running `mvn install`, the result is the Java archive `target/yaz4j-VERSION.jar` and a shared object `target/native/libyaz4j.so`.

 ## Windows